cdolea331/XSEDEClothingRetrievalPrototype/README.md

 After training, remove the training/testing images(not the folders) and empty the .csv files.

+Place the old training images in Data/blouseData/Images/blouse with their annotation csv in Data/blouseData.
+Sample .csvs have been left in.

 Now simply run app.py and upload an image when prompted after accessing the server via a browser.

 Requires: Flask, Pandas, Numpy, Scipy, Tensorflow